ThucHuynh44/Benchmark-CL_WSI/README.md

 ## 3. Implementation

-As described in the paper, we first train each model on its corresponding TCGA task using the pre-trained weights of TITAN’s slide aggregator (**Per-task finetuning**).
+As described in the paper, we first define class-aware prompts to describe a set of class labels (**Class-aware Prompt Design**), get their embeddings using TITAN's text encoder, and train each model on its corresponding TCGA task using the pre-trained weights of TITAN’s slide aggregator (**Per-task finetuning**).
 We then merge these models using a continual model-merging method (**Model merging**).

 **Note:** You may need to be granted to access TITAN pre-trained slide aggregator by yourself.
 Please visit https://huggingface.co/MahmoodLab/TITAN.

 ### 3.1.
+Class-aware Prompt Design

+For the six tasks in this study, please refer to `prompts_zeroshot.py`.
+You may design class-aware prompts for your new task by following the templates provided in that file.

-Per-task finetuning
+### 3.2.
+Per-task Finetuning

 Run the below python script to perform per-task finetuning: